ade555/BlogBridger/docs/guides/Getting-Started.md

     <figcaption>Creating a user with the signup endpoint</figcaption>
     </figure>

-2. Next, use the username and password to login.
-The login fields might be different if you're usiing a custom user model.
+2. Next, use the username and password to log in.
+The login fields might be different if you're using a custom user model.
 You can use this data to send a POST request to the login endpoint:
     ```JSON
     {
         "username":"johnny",